 What do you do when you’re stressed and bored at university?
-Get drunk on dirt-cheap wine while sat in your unwashed underwear digging into a your 5th dominoes of the week and it’s only Tuesday?
+Get drunk on dirt-cheap wine while sat in your unwashed underwear digging into a your fifth dominoes of the week and it’s only Tuesday?
 Or sit staring blankly at the walls of your room thinking that cutting off a finger might give you another week to complete your assignment?
 Both are undoubtedly wholesome and healthy actions of a well-rounded student, however, we had decided upon a different route for the weekend.
 It was 3am on a Friday, we had all our fingers and we were thinking that it would be nice to get out of town.
 Maybe we could take a road trip to Manchester or something.
 A revelation came to me then, sat on Rangga’s bed, as if touched by the divine powers of spontaneous travel.
 Manchester is pretty far, but so is Belgium, in fact there’s not much difference.
 That idea quickly permeated through my brain and the decision was already made.
 The channel tunnel was £20 each and we sorted an Airbnb in Ghent for £15 each for one night.
 The trip was planned (well as much as we could be bothered to plan it).

 After a Friday that dragged on and on, we set off on Saturday morning at some ungodly hour.
 In no time we were at the Channel tunnel.
 Rangga who, as per usual (with literally any trip anywhere on any mode of transport), was asleep and was promptly woken up to deal with the French customs.
 Now as was explained in my post about Montenegro, Rangga and borders don’t get along too well.
 The multiple passports and the residency card just don’t sit well with customs officers.
 We were held up for ages and our passports were taken for a while, we feared missing the train and Rangga feared the white glove, being thrown into the sea or whatever they do to people with mysterious residency cards.
 We waited.
 By some miracle we were given the go ahead.
 Rangga wasn’t deported, they didn’t find the kilo of heroin in the glove compartment and the mangled body of our most recent victim remained unseen.